$\alpha$-Rank-Collections: Analyzing Expected Strategic Behavior with Uncertain Utilities: alpha -Rank-Collections

 The set of player $i$'s types $\mathcal{V}_i$ allows a parametrization of vNM functions over the interaction's outcomes $\mathcal{O}_i = \{o_{i, 1}, \dots, o_{i, K_i}\}$.
 This can be achieved by choosing $\mathcal{V}_i \subset \mathbb{R}^{K_i}$ and set a corresponding vNM function $U_i(o_{i, j}, v_i) = v_{i, j}$ for each $o_{i, j} \in \mathcal{O}_i$ and $v_i \in \mathcal{V}_i$.
 The prior distribution specifies the likelihood of a vNM function implied by $v_i$ to occur.
 In this way, we say that the possible set of vNM functions is fully specified, enabling the modeling of arbitrary preferences over outcomes.
 We present a scenario that uses this modeling in Section \ref{subsec:matching-experiments}.

 In a Bayesian game's interim state, the players know their type (i.e., vNM function) but not those of the others.
 Although we use the same formalization, we interpret the prior distributions as uncertainty about participants' specific vNM function.
-This resembles the ex-ante state of a game, where each player only has distributional information about its type.
-This distribution describes uncertainty in its type and that of others.
-Furthermore, we assume that a player's strategy is not conditioned on its drawn type.
-This way, Bayesian games allow us to reason about the strategies considering the collection of normal-form games.
+Given a draw from the prior, we obtain a normal-form game where strategic behavior can be predicted.
+The distribution over vNM functions dictates the likelihood of each normal-form game occurring, and predictions must be weighted according to the ex-ante uncertainty to provide an overall prediction.
+Thus, Bayesian games enable us to reason about strategies by considering a collection of possible normal-form games.

 Given the problems with Bayes-Nash equilibria, such as their computational hardness, and multiplicity, we turn our attention to $\alpha$-Rank but extend the concept to Bayesian games via $\alpha$-Rank-collections.